apache/shenyu-website/versioned_docs/version-2.4.0/deployment/deployment-k8s.md

 > Similar to the h2 process, there are two points to note
 >
 > 1. you need to load [mysql-connector.jar](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.18/mysql-connector-java-8.0.18.jar), so you need a place to store the file
-> 2. you need to specify an external mysql database configuration to proxy the external mysql database via Endpoints
+> 2. you need to specify an external MySQL database configuration to proxy the external MySQL database via Endpoints
 >
 > The process is as follows.
 >